 Pediatric Neuropsychology Fellowship

 NYU Grossman School of Medicine offers a two-year, full-time clinical Pediatric Neuropsychology Postdoctoral Fellowship within the Neuropsychology and Learning Service. at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone.
-Experiences are designed to meet APA SCN-Division 40, Houston Conference on Specialty Education and Training in Clinical Neuropsychology, and American Board of Professional Psychology (ABPP) and American Board of Clinical Neuropsychology (ABCN) preparation guidelines.
+Experiences are designed to meet APA SCN-Division 40, Houston Conference Minnesota Conference proposed guidelines on Specialty Education and Training in Clinical Neuropsychology, and American Board of Professional Psychology (ABPP) and American Board of Clinical Neuropsychology (ABCN) preparation guidelines.

 The postdoctoral fellowship, offered through the Department of Child and Adolescent Psychiatry, is intended for psychologists who have preferably successfully completed an American Psychological Association (APA) accredited doctoral program and pre-doctoral internship; however, qualified candidates with comparable experience in neuropsychology are encouraged to apply and may also be considered.
 Applicants should have completed all doctoral requirements, including their dissertation, prior to beginning the fellowship.